apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Abbott leads effort to purge opponents in Texas Republican Party**
+**OneDrive is ruining my PC gaming setups**

-You can read more about it [here](https://thehill.com/homenews/state-watch/4501752-texas-republicans-abbott-patrick-paxton-primary/).
+You can read more about it [here](https://www.digitaltrends.com/computing/onedrive-pc-gaming-conflicts/).

 ## Requirements
 - Python 3.8